sergmain/metaheuristic-docs/p/full-installation.md

 #### Java Development Kit (JDK) 11

 To run Metaheuristic you have to have jdk 11
-Right now there isn't any known bug which restricts to use certain JDK.
+Right now, there isn't any known bug which restricts to use certain JDK.

 [Amazon Corretto 11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html)
 [AdoptOpenJDK (AKA OpenJDK) 11](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot)
 [Zulu JDK 11](https://www.azul.com/downloads/zulu-community/?&version=java-11-lts)

 #### Database
-At this moment we are supporting two databases - mysql and postgresql.
+At this moment we are supporting two databases for production environment - mysql and postgresql.
-By supporting we means that there is sql scripts for initialization of db.
+By supporting we mean that there is sql scripts for initialization of db.
-Quick start is using H2 db, so this db is fine too.
+Quick start is using H2 db, so this db is fine too but only for testing environment.

 Sql files for db's scheme:
  -- [Postgresql](https://github.com/sergmain/metaheuristic/blob/master/sql/schema-postgresql.sql)